 We rely on the minds of other people.
 It is a form of division of labor – a division of cognitive labor.

-Most of what we consider to be our knowledge is an illusion as, in reality, it is distributed in other people’s minds.
+Most of what we consider our knowledge is an illusion as, in reality, it is distributed in other people’s minds.

 Our knowledge is distributed.
 Knowledge is communal.
 We live in a community of knowledge.

-If we know so little, how come the human species has been so successful?
+If we know so little, how has the human species been so successful?

 It’s simple.
-For most things, it doesn’t matter what we think or what we believe if we don’t have to act on it, or it does not affect us.
+For most things, it doesn’t matter what we think or believe if we don’t have to act on it, or it does not affect us.

 We do not need to know how a toilet works in any detail to use it.

 We can believe that the Sun orbits the Earth.
-It doesn’t matter unless, of course, you are a NASA scientist charged with sending a space vehicle to Jupiter.
-How many people in the world know how to do that — not many.
+It doesn’t matter unless you are a NASA scientist charged with sending a space vehicle to Jupiter.
+How many people in the world know how to do that?
+Not many.

 We all possess a little knowledge in one or two specific domains of expertise.
-We rely on other people for everything else but delude ourselves that we understand things when we don’t.
+We rely on others for everything else but delude ourselves into believing that we understand things when we don’t.

 What about issues like human-made global warming?

-So not knowing how a toilet works is not a big issue unless, of course, your toilet is broken and you cannot find a plumber with the knowledge to repair it.
+So, not knowing how a toilet works is not a big issue unless your toilet is broken and you cannot find a plumber with the knowledge to repair it.

-But issues that affect our well-being, such as global warming and anti-vaxers, are a whole other ball game.
-More to come on this later.
+But issues that affect our well-being, such as global warming and anti-vaxxers, are a whole other ball game.
+There will be more to come on this later.

 Detailed Resources